dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

     ![](../../assets/images/ecs/addecs9.png)

 9. Review and amend the parameters accordingly.
 Directory path for Longhorn storage and local SSD/NVMe (for CDW cache) in each node must be configured here in accordance to the mounted disk folder name.
-Dedicated storage disk that is expected to be formatted and mounted prior to this installation as explained in the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) subtopic.
+Dedicated storage disk that is expected to be formatted and mounted prior to this installation as explained in the [Prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) subtopic.
 The value for `Application Domain` field will determine the subdomain of wildcard DNS.

     ![](../../assets/images/ecs/addecs10.png)